scale-router-io/scale-swap-router/README.md

 ## 💡 What is the Scale Swap Router?

-The binary is a self-hosted transaction router that has three main running modes:
+The binary is a swap aggregation router that allows the user to self-host their own rate limit free endpoints:

-- Swap API: Hosts endpoints (/quote, /build, /send) for routing single and multi-hop swaps.
+- /quote & /build endpoints to route single and multi-hop swaps through the on-chain program.

-- Off-Chain Bot: Calculates arbitrage opportunities locally using cached pool data.
-- On-Chain Bot: Sends pool addresses to the on-chain program for arbitrage calculation.
+- /arb endpoint to query the on-chain programs arbitrage discovery instruction.

 ## 🔗 Links